intel/nauta/docs/cli/README.md

 #### Multi node, deep neural net MNIST training
 The steps are exactly the same as for the above shallow network training.
 The only difference is that the script's name is `mnist_deep_multi_node.py`

+### IMDB reviews sentiment analysis with LSTM
+The code is based on https://www.oreilly.com/learning/perform-sentiment-analysis-with-lstms-using-tensorflow tutorial.

+#### Preparing dataset
+Download `wordVectors.npy` (word2vec mapping) and `ids_matrix_imdb.npy` (word2vec embedding) and place them in `/datasets/imdb/`.
+Files are available under https://ftp.nervana.sclab.intel.com/data/lstm_reviews/ and can be easily downloaded using `wget`.
+An alternative is visiting https://github.com/adeshpande3/LSTM-Sentiment-Analysis.git and downloading it from there.

+#### Single node LSTM
+To run sentiment analysis on vectorized IMDB dataset run: `python imdb_lstm.py --data_dir=/datasets/imdb/`

 ### Image recognition with AlexNet using Imagenet dataset